 However, it took a year for the show to get a weekly commission.
 When it did it was given ninety minutes from 8.30pm.
 Guest hosts included Tracy Ullman, Hale & Pace, Steven Wright and Pamela Stephenson.
 A few names from the sixties were also invited like Peter Cook, John Bird and John Fortune which must have baffled many of the younger viewers.
 One week Frankie Howerd (yet to make his final revival) wasn't well enough to appear so Ben Elton took over.
 He would become the regular host from the second series onwards, together with his (probably) radio active suits.

-The set design was made to look like a funfair with a carousel, inflatable's and swings.
-At one time an inflatable plane about to crash was seen.
+The set design was made to look like a funfair with a carousel, inflatables and swings.
+At one time an inflatable plane about to crash was used.

-With the second series beginning on 7th February 1987 with Ben Elton as the regular
+The second series began on 7th February 1987 with Ben Elton as the regular host,

 The show was stuffed with talent from the new-